storjak/React-Calculator-Project/README.md

 I left the original create-react-app readme intact, other than adding this part.

-This project was when I was first learning react.
+This project was when I was first learning React from the freeCodeCamp program.
 Looking back on it there are a few things I could have done better, like more functions and less code in the main stack, but oh well.
 I was learning.
 I'll keep it so I can look back on it.

 Screenshot: